 Jacob’s Creek, Double Barrel, Shiraz, Barossa, 2016

 Bruise purple and fairly well glass staining.
 Aromas of peppery spice, licorice, blood plum, chocolate and nutty caramel.
 Can I smell whisky in there?
 I don’t think so, certainly the oak elements are a shared smell, but there’s nothing overtly “whisky” about it.
 Super smooth palate with dripping with plum, mulberry, blackberry and plenty of cedar spice.
 The tannins are abrupt, firm and fitting for a wine of this intent.
 It does have a lingering amount of heat, but perhaps that plays into the psychology of the marketing.
-Ultimately it is sound Barossa shiraz, and I reckon it could be found for less than the RRP.
+Ultimately it is sound, if a touch more on the savoury side, Barossa shiraz.

 Wine sample courtesy of Jacob’s Creek